AstraZeneca-NGS/VarDictJava/Readme.md

 1. Get regions of interest from a BED file or the command line.
 2. For each segment:
-	1. Find all variants for this segment in mapped reads:
+	a.
+Find all variants for this segment in mapped reads:
-		1. Optionally skip duplicated reads, low mapping-quality reads, and reads having a large number of mismatches.
-		2. Skip a read if it does not overlap with the segment.
-		3. Preprocess the CIGAR string for each read.
-		4. For each position, create a variant.
+		i.
+Optionally skip duplicated reads, low mapping-quality reads, and reads having a large number of mismatches. ii.
+Skip a read if it does not overlap with the segment. iii.
+Preprocess the CIGAR string for each read. iv.
+For each position, create a variant.
 If a variant is already present, adjust its count using the adjCnt function.
-	2. Realign some of the variants using special ad-hoc approaches.
+	b.
+Realign some of the variants using special ad-hoc approaches.
-	3. Calculate statistics for the variant, filter out some bad ones, if any.
+	c.
+Calculate statistics for the variant, filter out some bad ones, if any.
-	4. Assign a type to each variant.
+	d.
+Assign a type to each variant.
-	5. Output variants in an intermediate internal format (tabular).
-Columns of the table are described in Output columns section.
+	e.
+Output variants in an intermediate internal format (tabular).
+Columns of the table are described in the Output Columns section.
           **Note**: To perform Steps 1 and 2, use the Java program VarDict.

 3. Perform a statistical test for strand bias using an R script.